Current Version: 4.7

 |CR510 (retired)||For our CR510 datalogger, LoggerNet Admin is compatible with the mixed array, PakBus, and TD operating systems.|

 LoggerNet Admin runs on a PC, using serial ports, telephony drivers, and Ethernet hardware to communicate with data loggers via phone modems, RF devices, and other peripherals.

 The development tool of RTMC Pro 1.x and 2.x is not compatible with the RTMC run-time and the standard RTMC development tool in LoggerNet Admin 4.
 An upgrade for RTMC Pro must be purchased separately.

 LoggerNet Admin is a collection of 32-bit programs designed to run on Intel-based computers running Microsoft Windows operating systems.
 The recommended minimum computer configuration for running LoggerNet Admin is Windows 7.
-LoggerNet Admin also runs on Windows 8 and Windows 10.
+LoggerNet Admin also runs on Windows 8, Windows 10, and Windows 11.
 LoggerNet Admin runs on both 32-bit and 64-bit versions of these operating systems.

 This patch will upgrade LoggerNet, LoggerNet Remote or LoggerNet Admin version 4.0 and newer to 4.7.
 A version of LoggerNet 4.x must be installed on the computer.

 Note: This patch includes RTMC Run-time and the RTMC Standard Development v5.0.
 If you are using RTMC Pro 4.3.3 or older and plan to continue creating RTMC projects, we recommend that you upgrade to RTMC Pro 5.0.